Do vegans eat butter? What about margarine?

 The vegan advantage

-It’s important to realize that vegan butter's most significant advantage over dairy butter isn’t health-related at all.
-When compared, vegan versions of any product will have additional benefits over non-vegan ones by default.
+It's important to understand that the most significant advantage of vegan butter over dairy butter is not related to health at all.
+In comparison, vegan versions of any product inherently offer additional benefits over non-vegan ones.

-There are ethical and environmental concerns surrounding the production of animal products.
-When we live vegan, we address these concerns.
+There are ethical and environmental concerns surrounding the production of animal productions.
+Embracing a vegan lifestyle allows us to address these concerns.

 If we can live without harming animals, why wouldn't we?

-Vegan products like plant butters allows us to do exactly that.
+Vegan products like plant-based butters enable us to do exactly that.

 2. What is palm oil?